scottkurz/sample.batch.tweetanalyzer/README.md

 This will use Twitter4J to start up a stream listening to Twitter for Tweets about the New York City subway system.

 The tweet snatcher will save incoming tweets that match your desired criteria, writing them to the **snatcher/tweets** folder in a file named by date and time.
 Every minute, it will roll over to a new file.
+A dot is printed for each tweet captured.

 Allow the snatcher to run for as long as you please, then hit *Return/Enter* to stop.
+Note that the snatcher might not immediately stop.
+A new tweet needs to be captured to 'wake up' the snatcher so it can notice the enter.
 Rename/copy the folder somewhere (which you will reference later).

 You are now ready to proceed to the batch process/visualization step.

 ### Custom tags

-To filter with other tags, follow the properties file name with a space and a comma (no spaces) separated list of tags.
+To filter with other tags, follow the properties file name with a space and a comma separated (no spaces) list of tags.

 ```mvn exec:java -Dexec.args="/path/to/twitter.properties  #myTopic,mytopic"```